Skip to main content

 Check-in Processing by DIS

-The Division of Personnel Security and Access Control (DPSAC) office is ultimately responsible for issuing the NIH badge.
+The Division of Personnel Security and Access Control (DPSAC) office is responsible for issuing the NIH ID badge.
 After DIS validates the scientist’s work status in NED, scientists should contact DPSAC to complete the badge process.
 Many scientists must obtain a Social Security Number (SSN) before NIH badge issuance; refer to our SSN guidance as needed.

 Additional Resources

-Rev. 09/2022
+Rev. 05/2025

 DIS Info